 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP") requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities in the financial statements and the reported amount of revenue and expenses during the reporting period.
-Such estimates include allowances for potentially uncollectible accounts receivable, valuation of inventory, intangible assets, allocation of the transaction price to the performance obligations in contracts with our customers, stockbased compensation, deferred income taxes, reserves for warranty obligations, and the provision for income taxes.
+Such estimates include allowances for potentially uncollectible accounts receivable, valuation of inventory, intangible assets, stock-based compensation, deferred income taxes, reserves for warranty obligations, and the provision for income taxes.
 Actual results could differ from those estimates.

-FDA Warning Letter
+Close-Out of FDA Warning Letter